kiesraad/abacus/backend/templates/common/scripts.typ

   // Counter that keeps track of the column number let column = 0

+  // Number of rows in the column let column_row = 0

   // Row counter
   let rc = 0